dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/startup.md

 * Add an `autostart="false"` attribute and value to the Blazor `<script>` tag.
 * Place a script that calls `Blazor.start()` after the Blazor `<script>` tag and inside the closing `</body>` tag.
-* Place static server rendering options in the `ssr` property.
+* Place Static Server rendering options in the `ssr` property.
 * Place server-side Blazor-SignalR circuit options in the `circuit` property.
 * Place client-side WebAssembly options in the `webAssembly` property.